 Dedicate time every week to following other accounts, making people aware of your company, in turn, building brand awareness.
 Begin by conducting research into your key target markets, and focus on following those who may be interested in hearing about your products or services.
 Following sprees have an array of benefits, from building brand awareness and visibility to increasing follower numbers.

-Apps exist that make this task even easier, for example, Social Nourish is a Twitter management tool that helps accounts to easily undertake following and unfollowing sprees – enabling your business to build followers.
+Apps exist that make this task even easier, Twitter management tools help accounts to easily undertake following and unfollowing sprees – enabling your business to build followers.

 Optimise your bio by incorporating relevant hashtagged keywords into your profile description.
 This makes your account easier to find for your target audience.
 In addition, according to Adweek, you should make sure your bio matches up with your posts.
 For example, if you’re addressing yourself as a manufacturing expert but your content doesn’t portray that, you’re likely to see a drop in followers.